How to Build a Sales Funnel: Stages, Examples, Template

 Before you do anything, you need to know who you’re serving so that you can provide them with continuous value throughout the sales cycle

-A finance brand that sells complex software to enterprise businesses is going to have a very different audience to a recipe blog that serves busy working professionals.
+A finance brand that sells complex software to enterprise businesses will have a very different target audience from a recipe blog that serves busy working professionals.

-• Where they want to be and what’s stopping them from getting their
+• Where do they want to be, and what’s stopping them from getting there?

-• What big problem they need your solution for
+• What problem are they looking to solve with your solution?

 Gaining a deep understanding of your audience will help you create content that really resonates at each stage of the funnel.
 As a result, more people will convert to the next stage.